Medically reviewed by Drugs.com. Last updated on Jun 27, 2020.

 Benzylpenicilloyl Polylysine: Alpha1-Agonists may diminish the diagnostic effect of Benzylpenicilloyl Polylysine.
 Management: Consider use of a histamine skin test as a positive control to assess a patient's ability to mount a wheal and flare response.
 Consider therapy modification

-Beta-Blockers: May enhance the bradycardic effect of Midodrine.
+Bradycardia-Causing Agents: Midodrine may enhance the bradycardic effect of Bradycardia-Causing Agents.
 Monitor therapy

 Doxofylline: Sympathomimetics may enhance the adverse/toxic effect of Doxofylline.
 Monitor therapy